egreer/beermiser.jibbermaster.com/README.md

 ---

 _Like what you see?
-Consider buying me a couple packs to help fuel this hobby and support future development by donating at [paypal.me/egreerme](https://www.paypal.me/egreerme)_
+Consider buying me a beer to help support future development by donating at [paypal.me/egreerme](https://www.paypal.me/egreerme)_

 ---